Adyen/adyen-web/README.md

 Modifications to the code base should be made via a pull request or by creating an issue.
 You can also import Adyen Web using a `<script>` tag, as shown in the [Web Components integration guide](https://docs.adyen.com/checkout/components-web#step-2-add-components).

-## Rationale

-We have open-sourced Adyen Web for the following reasons:
-- Allowing developers to have easier access to the source code for quick and easy debugging
-- Allowing developers to freely raise bugs/issues/feature requests
-- Providing developers with a way to be informed and updated whenever a new release is made available (i.e. "Watching" the repository)

 ## Development environment